 I’ve rolled that idea over in my head the past two days.
 Trust.
 It’s perhaps that simple — the greatest teams, organizations, dorms and classes thrive when and only when the members trust each other completely.
-We trust each other to do our part, but we also trust that we care when other members succeed, not just when we do.
+We trust each other to do our part.
+We also must trust that we care when other members succeed, not just when we do.

 I’ve seen this play out most recently with the III Form boys as they’ve come together with the help of dorm parents and advisors.
-During duty on Wednesday I watched how much fun they have together and, though they might not be ready to admit it, how much they care about each other.
-They did their jobs, played sardines, ate cookies and, as usual, found it difficult to go their separate ways at bedtime.
-It was a scene played out by generations of St. Andreans.
+During duty on Wednesday nights I watch as they study and play together and, though they might not be ready to admit it, how much they care about each other.
+They do their jobs, played sardines, eat cookies and often find it difficult to go their separate ways at bedtime.
+It is a scene played out by generations of St. Andreans.

 We’ll see the same this weekend with the winter play and again next weekend when students come together for Mock Trial and the winter musical.
 Look out for it around you and the next time you’re on campus.
 In it’s greatest form, it can be, as Pocock correctly asserted, beyond anything we imagine.

 Hadley Roach ’07 shared a teacher evaluation rubric from North Star Academy in Newark, NJ, where she teaches.
 One of the categories is “Checking for Understanding and Responsiveness to Daily Student Learning.”
 The highest qualities (“Advanced”) for a teacher in this area of teaching are the following:

 - Adeptly, efficiently and frequently uses a variety of checking for understanding techniques to constantly monitor student learning;

 - Frequently and consistently uses higher order thinking questions to push student thinking;